MetExplore/met4j/met4j-toolbox/README.md

             prefix R_ to reactions (default: false) -tab VAL : Input Tabulated file
 </code></pre></details></td></tr>
-<tr><td>SetGprs</td><td>Create a new SBML file from an original sbml file and a tabulated file containing reaction ids and Gene association written in a cobra way<details><summary><small>more</small></summary>Create a new SBML file from an original sbml file and a tabulated file containing reaction ids and Gene association written in a cobra way<br/>The ids must correspond between the tabulated file and the SBML file.<br/>If prefix R_ is present in the ids in the SBML file and not in the tabulated file, use the -p option.<br/>GPR must be written in a cobra way in the tabulated file as described in Schellenberger et al 2011 Nature Protocols 6(9):1290-307<br/>(The GPR will be written in the SBML file in two locations:<br/>- in the reaction html notes (GENE_ASSOCIATION: ( XC_0401 ) OR ( XC_3282 ))<br/>- as fbc gene product association (see FBC package specifications: https://doi.org/10.1515/jib-2017-0082)<br/><br/>References:<br/><a href="https://doi.org/10.1515/jib-2017-0082">Olivier et al.; SBML Level 3 Package: Flux Balance Constraints version 2; Journal of Integrative Bioinformatics; 2018</a><br/><a href="https://doi.org/10.1038/nprot.2011.308">Schellenberger et al.; Quantitative prediction of cellular metabolism with constraint-based models: the COBRA Toolbox v2.0; Nature Protocols; 2011</a><br/><br/><br/><pre><code> -c VAL   : [#] Comment String in the tabulated file.
+<tr><td>SetGprs</td><td>Create a new SBML file from an original sbml file and a tabulated file containing reaction ids and Gene association written in a cobra way<details><summary><small>more</small></summary>Create a new SBML file from an original sbml file and a tabulated file containing reaction ids and Gene association written in a cobra way<br/>The ids must correspond between the tabulated file and the SBML file.<br/>If prefix R_ is present in the ids in the SBML file and not in the tabulated file, use the -p option.<br/>GPR must be written in a cobra way in the tabulated file as described in Schellenberger et al 2011 Nature Protocols 6(9):1290-307<br/>(The GPR will be written in the SBML file in two locations:<br/>- in the reaction html notes (GENE_ASSOCIATION: ( XC_0401 ) OR ( XC_3282 ))<br/>- as fbc gene product association (see FBC package specifications: https://doi.org/10.1515/jib-2017-0082)<br/><br/>References:<br/><a href="https://doi.org/10.1038/nprot.2011.308">Schellenberger et al.; Quantitative prediction of cellular metabolism with constraint-based models: the COBRA Toolbox v2.0; Nature Protocols; 2011</a><br/><a href="https://doi.org/10.1515/jib-2017-0082">Olivier et al.; SBML Level 3 Package: Flux Balance Constraints version 2; Journal of Integrative Bioinformatics; 2018</a><br/><br/><br/><pre><code> -c VAL   : [#] Comment String in the tabulated file.
 The lines beginning by
             this string won't be read (default: #) -cgpr N  : [2] number of the column where are the gprs (default: 2) -ci N    : [1] number of the column where are the reaction ids (default: 1)